-In the second decade of the 21st century, the hype for organic semiconductors was substantially reduced by the rise of low-dimensional semiconductors~\cite{chho+16nrm} and halide perovskites~\cite{bren+16nrm} as novel materials for opto-electronic applications.
-These emerging research areas absorbed most of the interest of the scientific community, including theorists.
-As such, molecular semiconductor modelling focused on more specific questions related, among others, to doping mechanisms~\cite{zhu+11cm,salz+13prl,zhu+14jpcc,mend+15ncom,salz+16acr,li+17prm,beye+19cm}, polymorphism~\cite{ambr+09njp,pith+15cgd,klet+16pccp,jaco+18mh,cocc+18pccp}, and singlet fission~\cite{zimm+11jacs,shar+13jpcl,berk+14jcp,refa+17prl,wang+18jcp,abra-mayh21jpcl,altm+22jpcl}.
-Moreover, increasing attention was devoted to disclosing the excitonic properties of organic materials~\cite{cocc+18pccp,cuda+12prb,rang+16prb,zhu+19jpcl}, including quantifying resonance energies and clarifying the character of electron-hole pairs.
+In such a context, molecular semiconductor modelling was devoted to addressing more specific questions related, among others, to doping mechanisms~\cite{zhu+11cm,salz+13prl,zhu+14jpcc,mend+15ncom,salz+16acr,li+17prm,beye+19cm}, polymorphism~\cite{ambr+09njp,pith+15cgd,klet+16pccp,jaco+18mh,cocc+18pccp}, and singlet fission~\cite{zimm+11jacs,shar+13jpcl,berk+14jcp,refa+17prl,wang+18jcp,abra-mayh21jpcl,altm+22jpcl}.
+Moreover, increasing attention was dedicated to disclosing the excitonic properties of organic materials~\cite{cocc+18pccp,cuda+12prb,rang+16prb,zhu+19jpcl}, including quantifying resonance energies and clarifying the character of electron-hole pairs.
 These efforts, requiring an exceptionally high degree of specialization, enhanced the segregation between quantum/computational chemistry and solid-state theory.
 Both communities have relevantly contributed to address questions related to the role of the environment~\cite{sun+16jctc,cast+17cpl,li+17prm,duch+18cs} and of electron-vibrational couplings~\cite{ross-sohl09jpcc,brow+20prb,cook-bera20jcp} in the opto-electronic activity of organic materials, as well as to benchmark the performance of advanced first-principles methodologies applied to this material class~\cite{jacq+09jctc,shar+12prb,rang+16prb}.
 Yet, endeavors in physics and chemistry have mostly run in parallel with very rare intersections.
-Only by merging the efforts of different communities, it will be possible to solve problems of increasing complexity leading to a substantial advancement in the fundamental and applied research on organic materials.
+Only by merging the efforts of different communities it will be possible to solve problems of increasing complexity leading to a substantial advancement in the fundamental and applied research on organic materials.

 Adopting our perspective as solid-state physicists, we discuss herein the ability of density-functional theory and many-body perturbation theory, in their respective implementations for isolated and extended systems, to describe the electronic and optical properties of organic materials, ranging from isolated molecules to clusters, and crystalline solids.
 Taking anthracene as an example, we assess the role of short- and long-range effects in electronic structure and optical excitations.
 Given the numerical complexity of full-fledged simulations on organic crystals, we prove the viability of implicit schemes coupled to density-functional theory to account for electrostatic interactions exerted on molecules by both isotropic and anisotropic environments, obtaining band-gap values in excellent agreement with experiments.
 Finally, turning to donor/acceptor complexes, we discuss the importance of accounting for the lattice periodicity in order to describe the more favorable opto-electronic properties of co-crystals in comparison with their non-periodic counterparts.
 To interpret the counter-intuitive behavior of these systems, we complement our first-principles results with a tight-binding model, thus providing a connection with established schemes to describe transport properties.